LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 17. Minimum of five recommendations received and displayed

-18. Education section complete with institution, degree, and dates
+18. Education section complete with institution, degree, field, and dates

 A complete Education section is a basic trust signal that confirms your profile represents a real professional with a verifiable background.
 Ensure the institution name, degree type, field of study, and graduation year are all filled in accurately.
-If you have completed relevant certifications or professional development courses - particularly from recognised providers like Coursera, HubSpot Academy, Google, or LinkedIn Learning - add these as separate education entries.
-Certifications reinforce your skills section and provide additional keyword context.
+If you have relevant certifications or professional development credentials from recognized providers - Google, HubSpot Academy, Coursera, LinkedIn Learning, AWS, Microsoft, Meta Blueprint - add these as separate education entries.
+They reinforce your skills section with additional keyword context and signal that you invest in ongoing professional development.

 19. At least one piece of original content published in the last 30 days